openebs-archive/openebs-docs/docs/openshift.md

 ```

 ### Deploying OpenEBS Jiva using NodeSelector.
 By using the NodeSelector approach, OpenEBS Jiva can be also deployed.
-For example, if you have 5 nodes and you want to use 2 nodes for application and 3 nodes for storage.
-You can be achieve this using NodeSelector.
-Details are mentioned in this link [NodeSelector](/docs/next/scheduler.html).
+For example, you have a setup where you have 5 nodes and you want to use 2 nodes for application and 3 nodes for storage.
+You can achieve this using NodeSelector.
+For more details, see [NodeSelector](/docs/next/scheduler.html).